 Outcome The relevant organs of state and communities participate actively in the identification, management, and protection of heritage resources KPI No. 2.1 Indicator title Percentage implementation of the Heritage Resources Management Coordination Plan Definition The Heritage Resources Management Coordination Plan is a plan developed by SAHRA and other stakeholders to assist with the effective and efficient coordination of heritage resources.
 This includes identifying roles and responsibilities and ensuring accountability when managing these resources.
 It could also allow for collaboration opportunities.
-Source of data Progress report on the implementation of the Heritage Resources Management Coordination Plan Method of calculation / assessment The assessment of progress will involve tracking the milestones and timelines detailed in the progress report based on % completion of tasks as per the plan Means of verification / PoE Progress report on the implementation of the Heritage Resources Management Coordination Plan Assumptions The Heritage Resources Management Coordination Plan developed by SAHRA and other stakeholders will assist with the effective and efficient coordination of heritage resources Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Non-cumulative Reporting cycle Annual Desired performance All stakeholder groups have actively participated in the implementation of the plan Indicator responsibility HRM Executives and Chief Executive Officer
+Source of data Proof of tasks completed as per the plan Method of calculation / assessment The assessment of progress will involve tracking the milestones and timelines detailed in the progress report based on % completion of tasks as per the plan Means of verification / PoE Progress report on the implementation of the Heritage Resources Management Coordination Plan Assumptions The Heritage Resources Management Coordination Plan developed by SAHRA and other stakeholders will assist with the effective and efficient coordination of heritage resources Disaggregation of beneficiaries N/A Spatial transformation N/A Calculation type Non-cumulative Reporting cycle Annual Desired performance All stakeholder groups have actively participated in the implementation of the plan Indicator responsibility Executive Officer: HRM